-- physical assault
+- physical assault hitting, kicking, pushing etc

 - taking or damaging belongings

 - name calling

 - taunting

 - mocking

 - making offensive comments

-- cyber bullying inappropriate text messaging and e mailing; sending offensive or degrading images, impersonating and hacking into accounts online using internet enabled devices.

 - producing offensive graffiti

 - gossiping and spreading hurtful and untruthful rumours

 - excluding people from groups.

 Although bullying can occur between individuals it can often take place in the presence (virtually or physically) of others who become the 'bystanders' or 'accessories'.